By Dean Alexander

 “The historian is, by definition, absolutely incapable of observing the facts which he examines.”
 Marc Bloch

 Bloch’s quote is but the tip of the iceberg on the challenges of accounting and the understanding of history.
 Professor Kaya Yılmaz of Marmara University in Istanbul writes: “The discipline of history refers not only to what happened in the past but also to the act of writing about the past”.
-This is distinctly true.
 The moment the pen hits the paper, the historian himself becomes indivisible from that history.
 Yilmaz continues, “The nature and function of historical writing is shaped by the theoretical presuppositions, by means of which the historian reflects on and writes about the past.”
 As such, the body of work which encapsulates the “history” of France, has been dominated by a handful of academic lenses, those histories are distinctly colored by each approach.
 The two schools of thought that dominate much of the body of the history of France, and thus this paper, those of the Annales School, and those who identify themselves as Marxists.
 It is important to note that both dominant schools of historian appraised history through an analytic, sociological lens, inspecting small data out of the lives of ordinary people, to come up with larger themes within society.
 So, as any good history should be, it is rarely obvious which intellectual stance of a particular writer.

 Marx, historical stages, and posthumous academic acceptance